cyberphor/knowledge-base/cloud/operations/storage/README.md

 **Data Deduplication**
 Data deduplication is an automated process for ensuring only one copy of data is stored.

+**Data Replication**
+* Asynchronous replication: the server with backup data is only up to date as long as primary is sending updates (if it fails before sending an update, the update is lost)
+* Synchronous replication: the backup is not considered complete until both servers have the last update

 **Data Encryption**
 CSPs encrypt storage using encryption algorithm like Advanced Encryption Standard (AES).